matiyev/soc-lab/README.md

   - Click Apply and OK
   - System will restart into Safe Mode

-5. Now, in Safe Mode, we’ll disable some services via the Registry
+V. Now, in Safe Mode, we’ll disable some services via the Registry
   - Click the “Win + R"
   - Type “regedit” into the search bar and hit Enter
   - For each of the following registry locations, browse to the key, find the “Start” value, and change it to "4"